top of page

 Here, you will find a mix of avante-garde and more on-trend pieces from both established designers and emerging artists.

-Cuisine & Culture
+NYC Melting Pot Cuisine & Culture

 For the culinary lover, this is paradise.
 New York City is home to immigrants from nearly every corner of the world, comprising an impressive 30% of the population.
+There are only a few other capitals which can bost this kind of intense mix, among them London, and Berlin, of course.

 Each of the city's various neighborhoods where different groups settled boast impressive testaments to their heritage and traditions.
 NYC also delivers when it comes to nightlife.

-History & Sights
+NYC History & Sights

 Between 1892 and 1954, over 12 million immigrants passed through Ellis Island, bringing their cultures and stories with them.